 Snowy Monaro Local Government Area (LGA) covers an area of approximately 15,164 km2 (ABS, 2019) and includes the regional townships of Cooma, Jindabyne, Berridale, Bombala, Adaminaby, Delegate and Nimmitabel, along with numerous smaller localities and ski villages such as Perisher and Thredbo.

-The region is located in southern New South Wales, approximately 114 km south of Canberra.
+The region is located in southern New South Wales, between the Canberra border to the north and Victorian border in the south.

 Snowy Monaro LGA has grown by 0.6% per annum (on average) over the ten years to June 2021, to reach an estimated resident population of approximately 21,660 persons (ABS, 2022 a).
-Population projections suggest population growth will remain similar to historical levels, growing by 0.6% per annum (on average) over the ten years to 2031 to reach approximately 23,100 persons (NSW Government, 2022), noting thatgrowth in the region will also be impacted by the SAP.
+Population projections suggest population growth will remain similar to historical levels, growing by 0.6% per annum (on average) over the ten years to 2031 to reach approximately 23,100 persons (NSW Government, 2022), noting that growth in the region will also be impacted by the SAP.

 Snowy Monaro LGA recorded approximately 158 residential building approvals in 2021-22, equating to approximately \$67.7 million in total value.
 The number of residential building approvals has generally trended upwards within the region over the last 10 years, peaking at \$15.9 million in December 2020.

-Non-residential building approval activity over the same period was minimal (ABS, 2022 b)While the (ABS, 2022) data is current, the Socio-Economic Indexing for Areas (SEIFA) 2016 data is the most current available at the time of authoring this Plan.
+Non-residential building approval activity over the same period was minimal (ABS, 2022 b) While the (ABS, 2022) data is current, the Socio-Economic Indexing for Areas (SEIFA) 2016 data is the most current available at the time of authoring this Plan.